-Global Lab
+Georgetown Global Politics and Performance Lab

 Սօնա Թաթոյեան | Sona Tatoyan is a first generation Syrian-Armenian-American actor/writer/producer who spent childhood summers in Aleppo where she learned about the Armenian Genocide.
 The history book in her small Indiana town made no mention of it.
 From childhood she obsessed with who tells the story, seeing that narrative propagates “truth.”
 At Wake Forest University, Maya Angelou mentored her, exemplifying story’s power to address injustice.
 “When something is the truth, you must speak it.
 No matter what, you must speak it.”